 Besides lung transplant, Mayo Clinic specialists offer other treatment options for lung conditions and individualize the treatment to each person's needs.

 Your transplant team will evaluate you to determine whether a lung transplant may be safe and beneficial for you.
 Your comprehensive evaluation will include lung function tests, blood tests, imaging scans and other tests.
 Doctors will check you for other serious conditions, including chronic infections, cancer, and heart and blood vessel (cardiovascular) disease.

-Most people who are evaluated are determined to be eligible for a lung transplant.
+Most people who undergo formal evaluation at Mayo Clinic, which may take several days, are eligible for transplant.
 Your doctors and transplant team will work with you to promote wellness, lower your risks and improve your outcome after transplant.
 A care team member will talk with you about the importance of taking your anti-rejection (immunosuppressant) medications to keep your body from rejecting your lung.